ChatScript/ChatScript/WIKI/ChatScript-Finalizing-A-Bot.md

 and then has more questions and more :resets.
 Eventually it has a :quit before a bunch of stuff I'm not wanting tested at present.

-The alternative way is to start a fresh conversation as a user and assuming it makes no mistakes then stop.
+The alternative way is to start a fresh conversation as a new user and assuming it makes no mistakes then stop.
+You need to be a completely new user because CS will read your log file and things like `:reset` don't clear it.
+You want to have only the conversation you just did in that log.
 Now you can make a regression file by typing :regress init test (or whatever user name you used from either mechanism).
 CS reads your log file and converts it into `TMP/regress.txt` or you can do
 ```